-As you can see from the photo above, the first winery location was as simple as a building can be and still call it a building.
+As you can see from the photo above, the first winery location in 1989 was as simple as a building can be and still call it a building.
 At one time it had been the walkway between two adjoining structures that had a roof put on.
 We called it home for five vintages and were able to make 2000 cases in an area 10 feet by 60 feet.
 We used a tape measure.

-When we moved to Vashon it was as if the Circus came to town.
+When we moved to Vashon in 1994 it was as if the circus came to town.
 All of the barrels of wine I had made and all the equipment and all the case goods were loaded on two trucks and the 20 minute drive from Lower Queen Anne to West Seattle got underway.
 The winery landed on Vashon about an hour later and we unloaded all and got ready for the 1994 harvest.

 Since then we have added another building for case storage and expanded the winery to allow for tanks and the rest of the machinery we use each fall.
 Every year we wait and take what is given us and are thankful for that start in making the newest vintage.
 Each year brings a sense of passage and surprise so that when all is in barrel in November we can sit and look at what we have done with a sense of something new and old being a few yards from our house.
 The history of the winery is the history of and repetition of this yearly series of events we participate in and later mull over.
 The history of the winery expands itself over time by opening the bottles and going over all that took place in time to get what is in the glass in focus and hopefully be glad for what we have done.